LBHackney-IT/lbh-housing-register-search-listener/README.md

 5. We manually confirm a production deployment in the CircleCI workflow once we're happy with our changes in staging.
 6. The application is deployed to production.

 Our staging and production environments are hosted by AWS.
-We would deploy to production per each feature/config merged into `release` branch.
+We deploy to production per each feature/config merged into `master` branch.

 ### Creating A PR

 To help with making changes to code easier to understand when being reviewed, we've added a PR template.
-When a new PR is created on a repo that uses this API template, the PR template will automatically fill in the `Open a pull request` description textbox.
+When a new PR is created, the PR template will automatically fill in the `Open a pull request` description textbox.
 The PR author can edit and change the PR description using the template as a guide.

 ## Static Code Analysis